ATaCR

 usage: atacr_download_data [options] <indb>

-Script used to download and pre-process up to four-component (H1, H2, Z and
+Script used to download and pre-process up to four-component (H1, H2, Z and P), day-long

-P), day-long seismograms to use in noise corrections of vertical component of
+seismograms to use in noise corrections of vertical component of OBS data.
+Data are requested

-framework for a given date range.
-The stations are processed one by one and
+from the internet using the client services framework for a given date range.
+The stations

-the data are stored to disk.
+are processed one by one and the data are stored to disk.

 positional arguments: